Vulnerability Disclosure Policy

 Pen Test Partners recognises the need to protect end user privacy and security.

 We strongly believe in, and support, a coordinated and responsible approach to vulnerability disclosure.
 To this end, Pen Test Partners has developed this disclosure policy.

 We adhere to a 90 day from initial contact disclosure deadline.
 This can be expedited if the vendor remediates the vulnerability sooner.

 - Pen Test Partners will make reasonable efforts to establish confidential communications with the vendor.
 This may involve using the vendor’s published ‘contact us’ email address, Twitter or telephone if no security contact is publicly listed.

-- Once contact with has been made with the vendor’s security team, or designated contact, Pen Test Partners will communicate full details of the vulnerability, including the timeline specified below, which could be extended given a valid reason.
+- Once contact with has been made with the vendor’s security team, or designated contact, Pen Test Partners will communicate full details of the vulnerability, along with a link to this policy and the current planned disclosure date.

-- No sensitive vulnerability details will be sent until a secure communications channel has been established, if the vendor has this capability.
+- No sensitive vulnerability details will be sent until an agreed communications channel has been established, for example a secure channel, if the vendor has this capability.

 - We will provide reasonable assistance to the vendor in understanding the significance of the discovered vulnerability.

 - This policy only applies to research conducted and published by Pen Test Partners.
 We cannot be held responsible for any personal research and disclosure conducted by employees in their own name.